szaumoor/ZSTweaks/README.md

 Self-explanatory.
 Additionally, it improves the speed of the spell from 9 to 6.

-**Component 2120:** Make War Cry inflict fear with a -2 Saving Throw penalty
+**Component 2120:** Make War Cry inflict fear with a -2 Saving Throw penalty and rally the allies

-War Cry as an HLA is bad enough, but this makes it at least have a more reasonable chance of affecting creatures by the time you get this power.
+This increases the chances of causing panic on enemies.
+Additionally, since panic is usually not liked because it's difficult and tedious to attack running targets, it also halves their movement speed by 50%, which makes it far less inconvenient.

+The war cry also rallies the allies now, causing the following effects:
+- The warrior and their allies are healed by 12 HP, their morale is restored to their maximum, preventing and removing morale-based panic, and for 3 rounds, they get a +2 bonus to THAC0 and Damage.
+- The warrior also gets for the same duration a +5% bonus chance to critically hit.
+- None of these effects stack with themselves

+This should make this HLA more generally useful no matter the situation and perhaps next time it won't be an automatic skip.

 **Component 2130:** Make Set Spike Trap do piercing damage instead of magic damage